ourjapanlife/findadoc-web/README.md

 This is the open-source, public repository for the [findadoc.jp](htttps://findadoc.jp) website!
 We welcome support and contributions :)

+Have a look at the [CONTRIBUTING](/CONTRIBUTING.md) file to learn more about how to get started and where we could use your help.

 ## Tech used

 - [Typescript](https://www.typescriptlang.org/)